-Confidentiality is, perhaps, the most critical issue for a business broker.
-Virtually every business seller doesn't want his employees, customers or vendors to know that his business is for sale.
+Confidentiality is, perhaps, the most critical issue for a business sale.
+Virtually every business seller doesn't want employees, customers or vendors to know that the business is for sale.
 Transworld is very cognizant of this fact and in every step that we take we emphasize confidentiality.

 How Long Will It Take To Sell My Company?

 There is a great deal of variation in the time frame, but, if we had to pick an average time, eight to nine months may be close.
 While this may sound like a long time, all of the facets of selling a company, including listing the business, finding buyers, interviewing buyers, writing contracts, due diligence and finally the closing process are all time consuming.